abmajith/verilog-riscV32I-machine/README.md

 I wrote a short description on the page
 <a href="https://github.com/abmajith/verilog-riscV32I-machine/tree/main/notesVonNeumanArch"
- 		class="custom-link">Short Notes on Von-Neuman Architecture with Verilog Simulation</a>
+ 		class="custom-link">Executing RV32I in Von-Neuman Architecture with Verilog module and test bench</a>
-(*Von Neuman*, pronounced as F'n-Noy-mon) if it helps.
+(*Von Neuman*, pronounced as F'n-Noy-mon).